parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/repo/README.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a compatible compiler and OpenMP offloading support):
+	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a compiler supporting OpenMP offloading, like GCC or Clang with appropriate flags):

 	>$ make